dnokafor/yourfinanceworks/api/MCP/README.md

 asyncio.run(test_client())
 ```

+## Why FastMCP?

+FastMCP was chosen for this implementation because it:

+- **Reduces Complexity**: Traditional MCP requires extensive boilerplate code for tool definitions, schemas, and request handling.
+FastMCP eliminates this with decorators and automatic type inference.

+- **Improves Developer Experience**: Function signatures become the API - no need to manually define JSON schemas or handle argument parsing.

+- **Better Error Handling**: Built-in error management and consistent response formatting.

+- **Modern Python Features**: Full support for type hints, async/await, and modern Python patterns.

+- **Maintainability**: Less code means fewer bugs and easier maintenance.

 ## License

-This MCP server is part of the Invoice Application project.
+This FastMCP server is part of the Invoice Application project.
 Please refer to the main project license.